Excessive Hair Loss May Reflect A Poor Immune System

 At any one time, 10 percent of our hair is at a resting period while the other 90 percent grows at about 1 cm a month.
 After about two or three months, the rested hair will fall out to be replaced by new hair.

 The most common type of hair loss—alopecia—affects a majority of men and a smaller percentage of women from age 35.
 In men, the typical hair loss can be seen by receding hairlines towards the back of the head.
 Subsequently large patches of hair loss may leave a horseshoe-shaped tuft of hair.
+This latter form of hair loss usually occurs for individuals with issues in the liver, digestive system and pancreas.

 In women, typical alopecia hair loss is seen in the thinning of hair all over the scalp, but more noticeably over the top of the head.
 Hair loss in children are not common, but a majority cases of alopecia in children will see restoration over time.